 Cannot complete the configuration of the HA agent on the host.
 Other HA configuration error.

-Note: For troubleshooting steps specific to VMware vCenter Server 5.x HA/FDM, see Troubleshooting Fault Domain Manager (FDM) issues (2004429).
+Note: For troubleshooting steps specific to VMware vCenter Server 5.x HA/FDM, see Troubleshooting Fault Domain Manager (FDM) issues in VMware vCenter Server 5.x and 6.0 (2004429).

 Validate that each troubleshooting step below is true for your environment.
-Each step provides instructions or a link to a document, in order to eliminate possible causes and take corrective action as necessary.
+Each step provides instructions or a link to a document, to eliminate possible causes and take corrective action as necessary.
 The steps are ordered in the most appropriate sequence to isolate the issue and identify the proper resolution.
-Please do not skip a step.
+Do not skip a step.

 Most issues can also be solved by disabling HA and then re-enabling it.
-Be sure to do this before proceeding with these steps.
+Ensure to do this before proceeding with these steps.

 Note: If you perform a corrective action in any of these steps, attempt to re-enable VMware HA again.

 - Check the release notes for current releases to see if the problem has been resolved in a bug fix.
-See the Documentation page for vSphere 4 or VMware Infrastructure 3.
+For more information, see VMware vSphere4 Documentation or VMware Infrastructure 3 Documentation.